Our History

 A children's ministry held at Wagnall's Memorial in Lithopolis, Ohio, was the impetus for the establishment of the Greencastle Bible Church.
 Several children were converted at these Bible studies and reported this good news to their parents.
-These families saw a need for a Bible-teaching and preaching church in Bloom Township.
+These families saw the need for a Bible preaching church in Bloom Township.
 In September of 1965, a small group of believers founded Greencastle Bible Church and began meeting at the Township Building of Bloom Township.
 The Reverend Gordon Ferrell was called as the first pastor.

 Upon Pastor Ferrell's retirement in 1971, the congregation called Pastor Robert Mazzie.
 During Pastor Mazzie's time, the church experienced solid and substantial growth.
 In 1977, the congregation started the Greencastle Christian School.
 The current auditorium was completed during Pastor Mazzie's tenure.